-The project's NRE (FDOT 2020d) was prepared under separate cover to facilitate future consultation required under Section 7 of the Endangered Species Act of 1973.
+The project's NRE (FDOT 2021g) was prepared under separate cover to facilitate future consultation required under Section 7 of the Endangered Species Act of 1973.
 Project scientists conducted field surveys January, February, May, and June 2019.
 FTE conducted a Technical Assistance Meeting with USFWS on March 10, 2020 to discuss project impacts to federally-protected species and anticipated surveys during the design phase.
 FTE conducted a Technical Assistance Meeting with FWC on March 13, 2020 to discuss project impacts to state-protected species.
-Both USFWS and FWC agreed the bridge over the Peace Creek floodplain would provide sufficient wildlife connectivity, and a separate wildlife crossing was not needed.
+Both USFWS and FWC agreed a wildlife crossing was not needed.
 Meeting minutes are attached in Appendix D.